-The property had previously been associated with persistent antisocial behaviour and criminal activity, causing significant distress within the community.
-Local officers from Kent Police received numerous complaints regarding violence and drug dealing at the address.
+The property had been at the centre of persistent antisocial behaviour and criminal activity, sparking outrage among locals.
+Kent Police were flooded with complaints about violence and drug dealing taking place at the site.

 “The offensive conduct connected to this address included violence and drug dealing.
-The residents in the area were considerably distressed by the incidents, and we have worked closely with the council to ensure the issue was resolved.”
+The residents were greatly distressed, and we’ve worked closely with the council to resolve the issue.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.